letmeentertainyou/IceBrakes/docs/TESTING_README.txt

 *** cleanup() -> None
     Deletes the temporary .txt files created during the tests.
-    This leaves the .gitignore file which is important for git to recognize empty dirs which I've decided I want

 *** filecmp(path_1: str, path_2: str) -> bool